2022 in public domain: United States

-Notable books entering the public domain in the United States included A. A. Milne's Winnie-the-Pooh, Ernest Hemingway's The Sun Also Rises, Dorothy Parker's first collection of poems Enough Rope, Langston Hughes' The Weary Blues, T. E. Lawrence's The Seven Pillars of Wisdom (later adapted into the film Lawrence of Arabia), Felix Salten's book Bambi, a Life in the Woods, Kahlil Gibran's Sand and Foam, Agatha Christie's The Murder of Roger Ackroyd, Edna Ferber's Show Boat, William Faulkner's first novel Soldiers' Pay, Willa Cather's My Mortal Enemy, D. H. Lawrence's The Plumed Serpent, and H. L. Mencken's Notes on Democracy.
+Notable books entering the public domain in the United States included A. A. Milne's Winnie-the-Pooh, Ernest Hemingway's The Sun Also Rises, Dorothy Parker's first collection of poems Enough Rope, Langston Hughes' The Weary Blues, T. E. Lawrence's The Seven Pillars of Wisdom (later adapted into the film Lawrence of Arabia), Felix Salten's book Bambi, a Life in the Woods, Kahlil Gibran's Sand and Foam, Agatha Christie's The Murder of Roger Ackroyd, Edna Ferber's Show Boat, William Faulkner's first novel Soldiers' Pay, Willa Cather's My Mortal Enemy, D. H. Lawrence's The Plumed Serpent, H. L. Mencken's Notes on Democracy, and Franz Kafka's The Castle in its original German.
 The character Mary Poppins also entered the public domain through her first short story, "Mary Poppins and the Match Men".

 Notable films entering the public domain included For Heaven's Sake starring Harold Lloyd, Battling Butler with Buster Keaton, Rudolph Valentino's final film The Son of the Sheik, The Temptress with Greta Garbo, Moana (a docufiction filmed in Samoa), the German expressionist classic Faust, So This Is Paris (based on the play Le Réveillon), Don Juan (the first feature film to use the Vitaphone sound system), The Cohens and Kellys (a subject of the copyright lawsuit Nichols v.
 Universal), and the Western film The Winning of Barbara Worth.

 In 2022 Théâtre D'opéra Spatial was created and became the first AI-generated artwork to win a big art price.
 However, the United States Copyright Office declined to grant it a copyright status because it was "predominantly not made by humans", allowing it to automatically fall in the public domain.

 Worldwide

 Minecraft’s End Poem written by Julian Gough was released into the public domain under Creative Commons CC0 1.0.

 Kevin Rose announced that all his Moonbird NFTs will enter the public domain.
-On April 2024 they announced they where going to reinstate the copyright on the NFTs.
+In April 2024 they announced they were going to reinstate the copyright on the NFTs.